 These 8 great pre-workout fuels will help prepare your body for a challenging workout no matter what time of day you’re hitting the gym.

 1. Protein Bars: Although there are many good protein bars on the market, be sure to be on the look out for the candy bars masking themselves as health food.
 A good protein bar should have no more than 200 calories, at least 5 grams of protein and around 25 grams of carbs.
-Luna Protein Bars in delicious flavors like Chocolate Cherry Almond are a great choice and are also gluten-free!
+Team Skinny Mom loves Quest Bars! (photo credit)

 2. Smoothies: These can be a great pre-workout fuel, especially since you have complete control of what goes in.
-Instead of low fat yogurt, add more protein by trying fat free plain Greek yogurt.
+Instead of low-fat yogurt, add more protein by trying fat-free plain Greek yogurt.
 Add in rolled oats for fiber and coconut water for potassium and electrolytes.
-Check out these delicious smoothie recipes from Skinny Mom!
+Check out our favorite smoothie recipes!

 4. Whole Grain Bread: Choose high fiber, high protein varieties like Ezekial 4:9 Sprouted Whole Grain Bread.
 Each slice boasts 4 grams of protein!
 Top with a chopped hard boiled egg for added high quality protein or honey to satisfy your sweet tooth!

 5. Veggie Omelet: I myself am an egg white fan, but whole eggs are fine too!
 Combine one egg (or two egg whites) with veggies of your choice.
 Use cooking spray to cut down on the calories and combine with fruit or whole wheat toast for your carbohydrates. (photo credit here)